kulthoom12/word-quest/README.md

 I created this game as a fun and thrilling way to test your detective skills by solving mystery-themed scrambled words.

-On the main screen, you can press Start Game to dive into the challenge, or How to Play to read the instructions first.
+On the main screen, you can press **Start Game** to dive into the challenge, or **How to Play** to read the instructions first.

 Each round gives you 60 seconds to decode a word.
 If you get stuck, you can use up to three hints.
-Type in your answer and hit submit — if you're right, you’ll earn points and move on to the next clue.
+Type in your answer and hit **Submit** — if you're right, you’ll earn points and move on to the next clue.

 It’s a fast-paced, brain-teasing game perfect for crime lovers and puzzle solvers alike!